MindTheGap-ERC/CarboKitten.jl/docs/src/dsl.md

 @compose C [A, B] begin end
 ```

 Now in module `A` we have some function expecting a type `A.Facies`.
 To get there, we now need to know that `C.Facies` also contains `A.Facies`.
 But how do we know that reasoning from the `Input` type?
-We can only reasonably do so by making sure `C.Facies` obeys the same interface as `A.Facies` and not type the functions in module `A` too strongly.
+We could only reasonably do so by making sure `C.Facies` obeys the same interface as `A.Facies` and not type the functions in module `A` too strongly.
 This means we gained nothing from a lot of added complexity.
 Not typing functions too strongly is not the worst part.
 We couldn't even type the `Input.facies` member strongly, because really the `A.Input` struct now should contain a member of type `C.Facies`.

 As it stands now, the above example works trivially, since the `@compose` macro only performs a (slightly fancy) code transformation.
+We still get "composition over inheritance", though the distinctioned becomes a bit blurred.

 #### TODO Nested composition